Hugo J. Bellen: Education and career

 Hugo Bellen is a Distinguished Service Professor at Baylor College of Medicine (BCM) in the Departments of Molecular and Human Genetics and Neuroscience and an Investigator Emeritus at the Howard Hughes Medical Institute.
 Originally from Belgium, Dr. Bellen earned a degree in Business Engineering from the Solvay School of Business at the University of Brussels, a Pre-Veterinary Medicine degree from the University of Antwerp and a doctoral degree in Veterinary Medicine from the University of Ghent.
 He received his Ph.D. in Genetics from the University of California at Davis and completed postdoctoral research in the laboratory of Dr. Walter Gehring at the University of Basel in Switzerland.
 He started his independent career as an HHMI Investigator at BCM in 1989 and joined the Neurological Research Institute at Texas Children's Hospital at its inception in 2011.

-One of the world's premier researchers in Drosophila (fruit fly) genetics, Dr. Bellen's group has made major contributions to our understanding of nervous system development, synaptic transmission and mechanisms of neurodegeneration.
-As the head of the Drosophila Gene Disruption Project, his laboratory has developed numerous sophisticated genetic tools and generated tens of thousands of reagents that have transformed Drosophila biology.
+Dr. Bellen's group has made significant contributions to the understanding of nervous system development, synaptic transmission and mechanisms of neurodegeneration.
+His laboratory has developed numerous sophisticated genetic tools and generated reagents that have transformed Drosophila biology.

 Dr. Bellen's current research focuses on the discovery of new human disease genes and elucidating pathogenic mechanisms of neurodevelopmental and neurodegenerative diseases using fruit flies in collaborations with human geneticists worldwide.
 His lab is the home of the Model Organisms Screening Center for the Undiagnosed Diseases Network of the National Institutes of Health.
 In the past few years he has made major strides in solving key problems related to Friedreich's ataxia, Alzheimer's disease, amyotrophic lateral sclerosis, and Parkinson's disease.